The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors: Evolution of Electronic Single-particle Spectrum and the Pseudogap

-where we define $E_k=\sqrt{\xi_k^2+\Delta^2_{\bm{k}}}$ as the nodal BCS dispersion.
-The pole of Green's function reflects the dispersion of emergent quasiparticles, which can be readily read from Eq.~\eqref{eq:greens_func}.
-The single-particle spectral function $A(\bm{k},\omega)$ can be evaluated from $G(\bm{k},\omega)$ as
+where we define the $d$-wave BCS dispersion $E_k=\sqrt{\xi_k^2+\abs{\Delta_{\bm{k}}}^2}$.
+The quasiparticle dispersion in the presence of phase fluctuations is embedded in the complex poles of Green's function, which are readily read from Eq.~\eqref{eq:greens_func},

+For electrons with Fermi momentum $\bm{k}_F$, i.e. $\xi_{\bm{k}_F}=0$, Eq.~\eqref{eq:complex_pole} then recovers the result in the main text.
+Moreover, the single-particle spectral function $A(\bm{k},\omega)$ is related to the imaginary component of $G(\bm{k},\omega)$ as